Renewable Energy Resource Mapping Initiative

-The ESMAP-funded country projects are implemented by the World Bank and cover comprehensive mapping and geospatial planning, including ground-based data collection.
+The ESMAP-funded country projects are implemented by the World Bank Group and cover comprehensive mapping and geospatial planning, including ground-based data collection.
 As an ‘open data’ initiative, all key outputs and datasets will be made publicly available, with the visual mapping outputs made available through the Global Atlas for Renewable Energy that is being developed by the International Renewable Energy Agency (IRENA).

 ESMAP has allocated $22.5m in support of 12 country projects over a four-year period up to 2018, with the potential to add new countries as and when additional funding is obtained.
 Co-funding and partnerships at the project level are being actively pursued to expand coverage and ensure good coordination with key development partners.

 For further information on this initiative please download the 2-page summary or refer to the links provided below.

 <<UPDATE>> First outputs now published from the Pakistan country project, including measurement data from seven solar stations installed across the country.

 <<UPDATE>> Wind measurement data from a GIZ-funded activity covering 10 sites is now available thanks to a partnership between the Government of Vietnam, the World Bank, and GIZ.

 The country projects funded by ESMAP are listed below:

 NEW: Access to meteorological measurement data from the ESMAP-funded country projects: Energy & Extractives Open Data Platform